Iskanalu/Note-Taker/README.md

-# Note Taker Starter Code 📝
+# Note Taker 📝

 ## User Story

-AS A small business owner
+- AS A small business owner
-I WANT to be able to write and save notes
+I WANT to be able to write and save notes,
 SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## Acceptance Criteria